keu/docs/astro/api-keys.md

     ![Add API key button](/img/docs/add-api-key.png)

-4. Give the key a name and description, then click **Create API Key**:
+4. Enter a name and an optional description for the API key and then click **Create API Key**:

     ![Create API key button](/img/docs/create-api-key.png)